dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 This example evaluates to *"there"*.
 The interval (*start*, *end*) includes the index *start* but excludes the index *end*.
-This is consistent with standard Dylan functions over sequences, such as *copy-sequence*.
-The `read-to-end`_ function is one of a number of convenient utility functions for operating on streams and returns all the elements up to the end of the stream from the stream’s current position.
+This is consistent with standard Dylan functions over sequences, such as :drm:`copy-sequence`.
+The :gf:`read-to-end` function is one of a number of convenient utility functions for operating on streams and returns all the elements up to the end of the stream from the stream’s current position.

 Streams, growing sequences, and object identity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^